ProjetsPL/treehouse-theme/us/_posts/2020-01-29-potted-lavender-how-to-take-care-of-a-lavender-plant.md

   also not very complicated to grow.
 You don't even have to be a garden owner.
 If your space is limited, potted lavender is a perfect solution for you.
 Learn how to properly take care of it.
+main_keywords:
+- lavender
+- lavender plant
+- lavender color
+- lavender flower
+- lavender flowers
+- lavender plants
+- lavender plant care
+- how to grow lavender
+- how to dry lavender
+- when does lavender bloom
+- when to plant lavender

 ---
 ## Lavender - characteristics